mikaelsundell/colorpicker/README.md

 ColorPicker is a versatile Mac application designed to select and capture colors from various screens.
 It features a color wheel visualizer, aiding users in color design by offering tools to create harmonious color palettes and explore color relationships.

+**Important Gatekeeper note**

+Use `xattr -cr /Applications/Colorpicker.app` if downloaded from releases to clear attributes added by Gatekeeper.

 Documentation
 -------------